Animal Adventure Park: Video Updates After April The Giraffe Gives Birth, No Cam

 The Animal Adventure Park began with live Facebook videos shared on their page before setting up a YouTube feed.
 They never imagined that April would become a viral sensation with hundreds of thousands of viewers watching the live giraffe cam at once.
 If you haven’t seen the live giraffe cam, you may do so in the video player below.
 Please note that the official video is the property of the Animal Adventure Park, and while you are allowed to watch and enjoy 15-year-old April the giraffe and her five-year-old mate Oliver, you are forbidden to take the stream’s feed, upload it as your own video or make derivative videos from the stream.
 You may watch April live in the video playlist below.

 Excitement has mounted since word spread that April the giraffe was pregnancy.
 At first, it was only those local to the park who were aware of April and her pregnancy.
 It was for those loyal to the Animal Adventure Park that owner Jordan Patch first set up the live cam.
 His aim was to keep those members updated on April’s current health and status.
 Of course, many were thrilled to witness a giraffe birth live online.
-After the feed moved to YouTube it became a viral sensation.
-Many expected the giraffe calf would be born within hours or days, then it was thought maybe weeks.
-Now it’s been over a month since the first story was published breaking the news about the live giraffe cam.
+After the feed had moved to YouTube, it became a viral sensation.
+Many expected the giraffe calf would be born within hours or days; then it was thought maybe weeks.
+Now, it’s been over a month since the first story was published breaking the news about the live giraffe cam.
 That delay hasn’t stopped the story’s interest.
-Instead, it’s advanced it.
+Instead, it has advanced it.

 The longer people wait for April to go into labor, the more they learn about giraffes and continue to fall in love with April and Oliver.
-Anticipation for April’s birth is great and for some, it’s become a near addiction.
-Many find that coming home after a long, stressful day at work to sit and gaze at a beautiful creature is more than entertaining, but a definite stress reliever.
+Anticipation for April’s birth is great, and for some, it’s become a near addiction.
+Many find that coming home to sit and gaze at a beautiful creature after a long, stressful day at work is more than entertaining, and it is also a definite stress reliever.
 For many, the sudden loss of the giraffe cam may be an adjustment.
-The news that Animal Adventure Park will provide video updates every several days following the birth of the calf not only helps keep people informed but can also help wean them from the giraffe cam.
+The news that Animal Adventure Park will provide video updates every several days following the birth of the calf not only helps keep people informed, but it can also help wean them from the giraffe cam.

 April The Giraffe Labor Updates: Got Milk?
 Watch Animal Adventure Park Cam Live https://t.co/dTRnffELhh via Charisse Van Horn